Version 1.9 ©Alex Fung, August 2020.

 Go South and you will arrive at an empty area on your left.

-Nothing much here, except
+Nothing here except

 Again leave the Good Hiding Place, to go South on the East Corridor past the empty area.
 Enter the only doorway on your left just before some rubbles blocking the corridor.

 The only way you can survive here is to continue playing hide and seek with them.
 Of course you can kill the three Zombies with Holy Water but I feel it is a waste.
-Also, the noise of massive killing may attract the Apparition in the Garden to come up to 2/F, giving you more trouble.
+Also, the noise of massive killing may attract the Apparition in the Garden to come up to 2/F, giving you even more troubles.

 Refer back to St Yora’s 1/F map.
 The corridor is blocked on your right (West), and on your left only one Zombie is still patroling St Yora’s and the Garden.
 So you will have no problem moving back into the Dining Room and leave.

 Now you have everything, move to the Cemetery.
-But for OP and OPLH players who haven’t killed the Hammer Haunts, reconsider it now, or postpone it and move on.

-Leave the Cloister Central Area, via the metal gate on the North (next to entrance to St Tennor’s) and go straight North to the Cemetery.
 OP and OPLH players at Hard or Expert Difficulty should carry Brother Renault with you.

+Leave the Cloister Central Area.
+Pass through the metal gate on the North (next to entrance to St Tennor’s) and go straight North to the Cemetery.
 Hide on the shadows on your right.
 Use the Cemetery Key to unlock both gates.
 The Zombies are not worried by people opening or unlocking doors, as long as you stand far away in the shadows and lean forward to work on the gates.
-And unlocking both may save your life if you need to run away.
+Unlocking both now may save your life if you need to run away.